ibm-cloud-docs/vpc/block_storage_is_attach.md

 From the volume details page, follow these steps:

-1. Select an unattached volume from the [list of block storage volumes](/docs/vpc?topic=vpc-viewing-block-storage&interface=ui#viewvols-ui).
+1. Select an unattached volume from the [list of Block Storage volumes](/docs/vpc?topic=vpc-viewing-block-storage&interface=ui#viewvols-ui).
 1. From the volume details page, in the **Virtual server instances** tile, click **Attach**.
 1. On the side panel, select a virtual server instance and click **Save**.
     If the list shows no virtual server instances, click **Create server** to go to the [instance provisioning](/docs/vpc?topic=vpc-creating-virtual-servers) page.
 The boot or data volume is shown on the instance provisioning page in their respective fields.